PakosPablos/JakartaEEProject/README.md

-# JakartaEEProject
+# Introduction

-In this file i will disclose some of my thinking in creating the solution
+In this file i will disclose some of my thinking in creating the solution for the JakartaEE Project

+# Databse

 For the 3 database tables i chose to stay simple and created movie, person and movie_actor